I-Mihara/BioDemuX.jl/README.md

 - **`output_prefix::String`** (default: `""`):
   - Specifies the prefix for the output files when processing a single FASTQ file.
 If not provided, the prefix defaults to the name of the FASTQ file.

+- **`gzip_output::Bool`** (default: `auto-detect`):
+Controls whether the output FASTQ files are compressed (gzipped).
+By default (when this option is not explicitly set), the output will be gzipped if the input FASTQ files have a .gz extension, and uncompressed otherwise.
+You can set gzip_output=true to force gzipped output files or gzip_output=false to ensure output files are not compressed.

 ## Example: How Barcode Length and Option Values Affect Classification